gsans/code-chrysalis-workshop/README.md

 ## Adding Authentication

-To add authentication, we can use the following command:
+To add authentication to our Amplify project, we can use the following command:

 ```sh
 amplify add auth